nidhijaju/Mumono-IoT/README.md

 - MQTT Client and Publisher was trialled, but unused as HTTPS has equivalent abstraction

 # Contributors
-This project was completed with Neelesh Ravichandran (Neelesh99) and Nidhi Jaju (nidhijaju)
+This project was completed with Neelesh Ravichandran (Neelesh99) and Agrim Manchanda (agrimmanchanda).